gold star for USAHOF

 The Not in Hall of Committee.

-Though the focus on the 1970’s Buffalo Sabres lied with the French Connection line, Danny Gare showcased a few seasons that matched what any sniper was doing at the time.
-Gare enjoyed a pair of 50 goal seasons and was even the co-goal scoring champion in the 1979-1980 campaign.
-The…
+Though the focus on the 1970s Buffalo Sabers lay with the French Connection line, Danny Gare showcased a few seasons that matched what any sniper was doing at the time.
+Gare enjoyed a pair of 50-goal seasons and was even the co-goal-scoring champion in the 1979-1980 campaign.
+The scrappy star’s…

-A very good defenseman from Slovakia, Lubomir Visnovsky has showcased offensive flash, though not many people outside of his markets appeared to be aware.
-Visnovsky finished 5 points shy of 500, still a good number for a defenseman but that number and only one All-Star appearance isn’t likely to get…
+A very good defenseman from Slovakia, Lubomir Visnovsky, has showcased offensive flash, though not many of his market people outside appeared to be aware.
+Visnovsky finished 5 points shy of 500, still a good number for a defenseman, but that number and only one All-Star appearance aren’t likely to get him…

 A lot of the success of the Buffalo Sabres can be claimed by their netminder, Don Edwards.
 Edwards was twice named a Second Team All Star (1978 & 1980), the second of which was a Vezina Trophy winning campaign (along with Bob Sauve).

-While Dennis Hull is thought of my some as Bobby’s brother or Brett’s uncle, we choose to remember that of a pretty good two-way hockey player who represented the Chicago Blackhawks five times in the All-Star Game.
+While Dennis Hull is thought of by some as Bobby’s brother or Brett’s uncle, we choose to remember him as a pretty good two-way hockey player who represented the Chicago Blackhawks five times in the All-Star Game.
 Hull was a Second Team All-Star in 1973, a year after he represented…

 Right when Todd Bertuzzi was hitting his stride in the National Hockey League, he derailed his career.
 His attack on Steve Moore from behind (which ended his career) caused Bertuzzi to be suspended for over a year.
 When he returned, he was not nearly the productive player he was, as…

-While there are many that can’t envision the idea of a Scandinavian power forward, that was an excellent way to describe what Sweden’s Tomas Sandstrom was.
+While many can’t envision the idea of a Scandinavian power forward, that was an excellent way to describe what Sweden’s Tomas Sandstrom was.

 In terms of the history of the Pittsburgh Penguins, Jean Pronovost would make franchise history as the first player to score 100 Points and 50 Goals in a season.

-Kenny Wharram played his entire career with the Chicago Blackhawks where he would help the Blackhawks win the Stanley Cup in 1961.
+Kenny Wharram played his entire career with the Chicago Blackhawks, where he helped them win the Stanley Cup in 1961.
 Wharram would have four 65 Point seasons and two of which would see him nab a First Team All-Star nod.
-His best season took place in 1963-64 where…
+His best season took place in 1963-64, when he won…

-The Calder Trophy winner in 1954, Camille Henry would stumble afterwards and toiled in the AHL before coming back with a vengeance earning Second Team All Star honors along with the Lady Byng in 1958 where he accrued no penalty minutes.
-In fact, the Centre had less than 100 Penalty…
+The Calder Trophy winner in 1954, Camille Henry would stumble afterward and toiled in the AHL before coming back with a vengeance, earning Second Team All-Star honors along with the Lady Byng in 1958, where he accrued no penalty minutes.
+In fact, the Centre had less than 100 Penalty Minutes…